MichaelCurrin/learn-to-code/README.md

-# Bash
+# Learn Bash

-Tips and experiments for bash scripting and the Linux command-line.
+Learn how to use the bash command-line and how to write bash scripts.

+I have included things I have discovered and explored on my own or from other people or websites.

+Additions or corrections are welcome.